 What does Ivy do in this world of audiobook recording?
 Well, my great love is speculative fiction, whether YA literature or adult, scifi or dystopia, urban fantasy or AU fiction.
-Give me another way to see the world and I will immerse myself in that book for months at a time!
-Might as well be recording it then too, eh?
+Give me another way to see the world and I will immerse myself in that book for months at a time.

-A bit about myself.
-I have a background in theater and music extending back to early childhood, including live performance, effects & sound engineering; as well as producing final recordings of both live and studio productions.
+I have a minor in music, a background in theater and music extending back to early childhood, including live performance, effects & sound engineering; as well as producing final recordings of both live and studio productions.

 I moved into audiobooks, branched out into amateur radio plays & effects/foley, and have been honing a hybrid performance & production style for professional work.
 I thoroughly enjoy employing character voices and effects, creating a seamless subtle soundscape which enhances but does not overshadow the performance.
 My use of sound is more of a sketch of character immersion than audience immersion, a supporting role rather than a distraction for the ear.